So, here are you, a responsible pet owner who loves his or her pet beyond anything else.

 Even though you might save between $50 to $100 per month, you will have to do so for several years in order to achieve a useful savings account.

-These accounts can help cover primary pet care, but they require time to transform into an emergency fund.
+These accounts can help cover primary pet care but require time to transform into an emergency fund.

 And there is the pet insurance solution